What Do You Know About The Fort Wayne Parks And Recreation Department?

 How many swimming pools?

 There are three swimming pools located in Northside, McMillen, and Memorial parks (open seasonally).
-Memorial, Waynedale, Shoaff, McCormick, Robert E. Meyers , Buckner and Kreager parks all have spraygrounds that are open daily (during the season) and are FREE.
+Memorial, Waynedale, Shoaff, McCormick, Robert E. Meyers , Buckner and Kreager and NOW Franklin School Park all have splash pads that are open daily (during the season) and are FREE.

 How many tennis courts are there?

 There are a total of 60 tennis courts.

 What is the total number of baseball & softball diamonds?